 Several anhydrobiosis-related genes have been identified in Tardigrada.
 Catalases, superoxide dismutases (SOD), and glutathione reductases may protect against oxidative stress [27], and chaperones, such as heat shock protein 70 (HSP70) [28-30], may act to protect proteins from the denaturing effects of water loss [16, 31, 32].
 Additionally, several tardigrade-specific gene families have been implicated in anhydrobiosis, based on their expression patterns.
-In R. varieornatus, cytosolic abundant heat soluble (CAHS), secretory abundant heat soluble (SAHS), late embryogenesis abundant protein mitochondrial (RvLEAM), mitochondrial abundant heat soluble protein (MAHS), and damage suppressor (Dsup) gene families have been identified.
+Cytosolic abundant heat soluble (CAHS), secretory abundant heat soluble (SAHS), late embryogenesis abundant protein mitochondrial (RvLEAM), mitochondrial abundant heat soluble protein (MAHS), and damage suppressor (Dsup) gene families have been implicated in R. varieornatus extremo-tolerance [22, 33, 34].
+These gene families were named by their subcellular location or function, and expression of MAHS and Dsup in human tissue culture cell lines resulted in elevated levels of tolerance against osmotic stress and X-ray irradiation (~4 Gy).
 Surprisingly, analyses of the R. varieornatus genome showed extensive gene loss in the peroxisome pathway and in stress signaling pathways, suggesting that this species is compromised in terms of reactive oxygen resistance and repair of cellular damage [22].
 While loss of these pathways would be lethal for a normal organism, loss of these resistance pathways may be associated with anhydrobiosis.

 Desiccation in some taxa induces the production of anhydroprotectants, small molecules that likely replace cellular water to stabilize cellular machinery.
 Trehalose, a disaccharide shown to contribute to anhydrobiosis in midges [35, 36], nematodes [37] and artemia [38], is not present in the tardigrade Milnesium tardigradum [31].
 Coupled with the ability of R. varieornatus to enter anhydrobiosis rapidly (i.e. without the need for extensive preparatory biosynthesis), this suggests that tardigrade anhydrobiosis does not rely on induced synthesis of protectants.
 Entry into anhydrobiosis in H. dujardini does require active transcription during preconditioning, suggesting the activation of a genetic program to regulate physiology.
 Inhibition of PP1/2A, an positive regulator of the FOXO transcription factor which induces anti-oxidative stress pathways, led to high lethality in H. dujardini during anhydrobiosis induction [23].
 As R. varieornatus does not require preconditioning, systems critical to anhydrobiosis in R. varieornatus are likely to be constitutively expressed.

 H. dujardini and R. varieornatus are relatively closely related (both are members of Hypsibiidae), and both have available genome sequences.
 The R. varieornatus genome has high contiguity and scores highly in all metrics of gene completeness [22].
 For H. dujardini, three assemblies have been published.
-One has low contiguity and contains a high proportion of contaminating non-tardigrade sequence [19].
-The other two assemblies [20, 21] eliminate most contamination, but have uncollapsed haploid segments because of unrecognized heterozygosity, estimated to be around 30~60%.
+One has low contiguity (N50 length of 17 kb) and contains a high proportion of contaminating non-tardigrade sequence, including ~40 Mb of bacterial sequence, and spans 212 Mb [19].
+The other two assemblies, both at ~130 Mb [20, 21], eliminated most contamination, but contained uncollapsed haploid segments because of unrecognized heterozygosity (estimated to be around 30~60%, or ~30 Mb) from k-mer distributions.
 The initial, low quality H. dujardini genome was published alongside a claim of extensive horizontal gene transfer (HGT) from bacteria and other taxa into the tardigrade genome, and a suggestion that HGT might have contributed to the evolution of cryptobiosis [19].
 The extensive HGT claim has been robustly challenged [20, 21, 39-41], but the debate as to the contribution of HGT to cryptobiosis remains open.
 The genomes of these species could be exploited for understanding the mechanisms of rapid-desiccation versus slow-desiccation strategies in tardigrades, the importance of HGT, and the resolution of the deep structure of the Ecdysozoa.
 However, the available genomes are not of equivalent quality.